The Premature Death of Mx0

 But in Mx0, magic only worked in special places like a magic school and even then, students were not allowed to keep their powers and memories about magic after graduation save for a select few.
 That abnormality violated one of the rules of shounen manga!
 Hard work IS supposed to be rewarded, but you can hardly call it a reward if it is so… transient, right?

-And remember, friendships tended to be formed in the midst of magical battles, so erasing all magic-related memories would mean none of the things that matter in a shounen manga meant anything in Mx0.
+And remember, steadfast friendships tend to be formed in the midst of magical battles, so erasing all magic-related memories meant that the things that are supposed to mean anything in shounen manga did not matter in Mx0.
 Friendships?
 Poof!
 Hard work?
 Pfft!
 Powers?
 Confiscated!
 What was the point of anything in this manga?

 Yeah, so maybe readers refused to invest too much emotion in Mx0 and that led to a lack of support which in turn led to a premature cancellation.